What's in Caprese Salad? The Classic Recipe Explained

 Flavor Type Description

-Classic Sweet, fresh, and herbaceous.
+Classic Sweet, fresh, and herbaceous—no added heat.

 Spicy Caprese Salad